Romance for violin and piano (Martinů): Performances

 The piece was first performed in a transcription for cello and piano at the 8th benefit concert of the Bohuslav Martinů Institute at the Profesní dům in Prague on 8 November 2022, where it was performed by cellist Petr Nouzovský and pianist Martin Kasík.
 The world premiere of the original version for violin and piano was given by violinist Frank Peter Zimmermann and pianist Martin Helmchen in a recital at the Wigmore Hall in London on 10 January 2023.
+This finding was significant for music scholars and enthusiasts, shedding new light on the lesser-known works of Martinů.